Elwinmage/ha-reef-card/README.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

 > [!CAUTION]
-> Under developpement, first version will be release in few days.
+> Under developpement, first version will be release in few weeks.
 You can test and made returns if you want!

 # Overview